 As such, Lexus claims the front-wheel-drive UX 250h will emit between 94 and 97g/km of CO2 depending on specification and wheel size.
 E-Four-badged four-wheel-drive versions are rated at 103g/km.

-In terms of miles per gallon, the Lexus UX 250h is equally impressive.
+In terms of miles per gallon, the Lexus is equally impressive.
 The front-wheel-drive car will return between 49.6 and 53.2mpg, while the four-wheel-drive one manages from 46.3 to 58.7mpg.
 We easily managed some 40-45mpg in a roughly equal mix of motorway and urban driving.